jvis2010/jvis2010.github.io/fullstack-developer-webinar.md

 ## Web Applications - Full Stack Developer

-This aim of this short workshop is to explain the paradigm of "Full Stack" in web application development.
+The aim of this short workshop is to explain the paradigm of "Full Stack" in web application development.

 ### Description and Roadmap
 This free workshop is created to introduce the paradigm of Full Stack web application development work.
 In this short module we familiarize participants with the basics of web application development, different components of a web based application and what every programmer must know about different issues involved in web development.
 We will explain about the different technologies and tools required to succeed in Full Stack development.

 For information regarding fee and course delivery, please write to us at:<br>